MJoergen/nexys4ddr/dyoc/ep1_-_Hello_World/README.md

 In this design we just start with a simple checkboard pattern.
 This can be achieved by a simple XOR of the x and y coordinates.
 This is done in lines 127-145 in comp.vhd.

-## Clock input
-The VGA timing for this particular screen resolution requires a pixel clock of 25 Mhz.
-However, the crytal oscillator on the FPGA board need not have this precise frequency.
-On the Nexys 4 DDR board the oscillator has a frequency of 100 MHz.
-This frequency can conveniently be divided by 4 using a simple 2-bit counter.
-This clock divider is implemented in lines 56-68 of comp.vhd.

 ## Pin locations
 The toolchain needs to know which pins on the FPGA to use, and for this we must refer to the [page 7](https://reference.digilentinc.com/_media/reference/programmable-logic/nexys-4-ddr/nexys-4-ddr_sch.pdf) on the hardware schematic diagram of the particular board used.
 All pin locations must be specified.
 They are defined in lines 5-16 in comp.xdc.
 The toolchain also needs to know the clock frequencies used in the design.
 These are described in lines 18-20 in comp.xdc.
+The corresponding signal names are defined in lines 7-11 in comp.vhd.

 ## Build files
 Finally we write a small tcl-script, which is needed by the Vivado tool.
 Notice that in lines 2 and 3 we define all the source files in the design, and in line 4 we specify the particular FPGA model number on the FPGA board.
 In the case of the Nexys 4 DDR it is an Artix 7 FPGA.

 And then there is a simple Makefile.
 You will of course need to update line 1 in the Makefile with your particular Xilinx install location and version.
 The Makefile defines three targets:
 * comp.bit : This synthesizes (=compiles) the design and generates a binary file.
 * fpga     : This transfers the binary file to the FPGA and starts the FPGA.
 * clean    : This deletes all generated files and returns the directory to its original state.

 ## Congratulations
 And that's it!
 You can now program the FPGA, and it should generate a nice checkboard pattern on the monitor.
 Now sit back and enjoy your succes, the fruits of your labour!

 I strongly encourage you to play around with this design, and try to make other patterns on the screen.
 What happens if the VGA colour is not black outside the visible screen?

 In the next episode we will expand on the design and make it possible to display binary digits.